lizhongxuan/smart-local-provisioner/README.md

-# Storage Provisioner
+# Smart Local Provisioner

 ## Overview

-Storage Provisioner Based on LocalPath Provisioner.
+Smart-Local-Provisioner Based on Local-Path-Provisioner.
 Storage Provisioner provides a way for the Kubernetes users to utilize the local storage in each node.
 Find available disks based on user configuration or automatically, the Local Path Provisioner will create `hostPath` based persistent volume on the node automatically.
 It utilizes the features introduced by Kubernetes [Local Persistent Volume feature](https://kubernetes.io/blog/2018/04/13/local-persistent-volumes-beta/), but make it a simpler solution than the built-in `local` volume feature in Kubernetes.

 ### Features